sksamuel/tabby/README.md

 A few lightweight Monads for Kotlin: Either, Try, Validated, Option, Tristate, IO.

 Think of this as a basic version of [Arrow](https://arrow-kt.io/) for Kotlin multi-platform.
 If you are developing only for the JVM, you should use that instead.
+This is a personal project for my own applications and no support is given.